A little bit about me

 My training and teaching journey

 Shortly after my first son was born I decided to leave a fifteen year corporate career in Sustainability and Environment and re-train as a Yoga teacher and as a Doula.
-In 2017 founded my business Mama Gives Light and started offering doula services and teaching pregnancy and postnatal yoga in various studios around Edinburgh.
+In 2017 founded my business Mama Gives Light and started offering doula services and teaching pregnancy and postnatal yoga in various studios and health centres around Edinburgh.

 In 2017 I started practising Ashtanga Yoga and I also found one of my favourite styles of yoga - Vinyasa Flow.
 I also started attending weekly Chanting & Philosophy sessions and practising with one of my dearest teachers, Sarah Hatcher.